stg7/phrasit/docs/netspeak.ideas.md

 Implementation Ideas
 --------------------
 * only implement ? operator
-* store ngrams in a key-value thing (e.g. leveldb, or multimap), to get ids for each ngram
+* store ngrams in a key-value thing (e.g. leveldb, or similiar), to get ids for each ngram
-* use ngrams as "documents" in an inverted index (e.g. multimap)
+* use ngrams as "documents" in an inverted index
     * ngram1 = "a" "b" "c" "d" "e"  is stored
     ```
         "a" -> ngram1